 - Tests are valid for 24 months after the testing date and must be valid at the beginning of the student's first term of registration in the DVM program.

-- If a student defers admission to a future term, the test score must be valid at the time of the new start date or a new test must be completed successfully.
+- If a student defers admission to a future term, the test score must be valid at the time of the new start date.
+Otherwise, the student must take a new test and achieve the minimum scores.

 4. Academic requirement

-- A minimum, overall average of 75 per cent (3.2 GPA) is required to be eligible to apply, and this average must be maintained for any course work completed during the year of application.
+- A minimum, overall GPA of 3.2 is required to be eligible to apply, and this average must be maintained for any coursework completed during the year of application.

 All grades are converted to a common scale for comparative purposes.

 5. Animal and veterinary experience

 Applicants are required to have both experience and good knowledge of animals and the veterinary profession to be successful in gaining admission.
 The diversity, quality, depth and breadth of animal and veterinary experiences are assessed in the interview.

 The importance of animal and veterinary experience is to ensure applicants “know what they are getting into” and are making an informed career choice.